halbs13/Dynamics-NAV-Labour-Hire/au-labour-process-superannuation.md

-1.
-Introduction
+# Introduction

-This document has been prepared as a training manual for users of the Dynamics NAV2017 Labour Hire Suite module.

-Superannuation processing within
-the Dynamics NAV Payroll and Labour Hire modules encompasses the following
+Superannuation processing within the Dynamics NAV Payroll and Labour Hire modules encompasses the following functions:
-functions:

-SetupSuperannuation
+ Setup
-SGC, NON SGC, Salary Sacrifice and Post Tax Deductions Pay Transaction Types Superannuation FundsSGC rules as per the ATO Legislation defined on the Payroll Setup CardAllocating SGC and NON SGC transactions to the Rate Set or Payroll Employee Card Allocating a Superannuation Fund to an employee Superannuation Calculation and Reporting This document will specifically discuss how to use the Superannuation Processing function within Dynamics NAV.
+     Superannuation SGC, NON SGC, Salary Sacrifice and Post Tax Deductions Pay Transaction Types Superannuation Funds
+     SGC rules as per the ATO Legislation defined on the Payroll Setup Card Allocating SGC and NON SGC transactions to the Rate Set or Payroll Employee Card Allocating a Superannuation Fund to an employee Superannuation Calculation and Reporting

+This document will specifically discuss how to use the Superannuation Processing function within Dynamics NAV.
 For further information relating to the setup of each of these areas, please refer to the Dialog – Training – LH – Payroll Setup Configuration document.

-The activities discussed are: Bulk AdjustmentsCalculate Monthly SuperannuationCalculate and Post SuperannuationSuperannuation ReportSuperannuation Adjustments
+The activities discussed are:

-1.1
+   Bulk Adjustments
+   Calculate Monthly Superannuation
+   Calculate and Post Superannuation
+   Superannuation Report
+   Superannuation Adjustments

-Superannuation Overview
+## Superannuation Overview

-There are two
-(2) options available in relation to setting up Superannuation within Dynamics NAV Payroll and Labour Hire module and this will depend upon whether the rate that you pay your candidates is inclusive or exclusive of the SGC component.
+There are two (2) options available in relation to setting up Superannuation within Dynamics NAV Payroll and Labour Hire module and this will depend upon whether the rate that you pay your candidates is inclusive or exclusive of the SGC component.
 This section will summarise where superannuation is treated as an On cost (SGC is exclusive of the pay rate).

-Within the
-Dynamics NAV Payroll and Labour Hire module, Superannuation is accrued as an On Cost transaction to facilitate itinerant staff hired within the Recruitment industry.
+Within the Dynamics NAV Payroll and Labour Hire module, Superannuation is accrued as an On Cost transaction to facilitate itinerant staff hired within the Recruitment industry.

-The
-Superannuation On Cost transaction will either be stored on the Rate Set of a Job whereby the cost of the superannuation will be allocated back to a Job No. or otherwise stored on the Payroll Employee.
+The Superannuation On Cost transaction will either be stored on the Rate Set of a Job whereby the cost of the superannuation will be allocated back to a Job No. or otherwise stored on the Payroll Employee.

-Salary
-Sacrifice and Post Tax deductions are entered via the Employee Deductions area of the Payroll Employee card and will be generated on a pay-by-pay basis when the candidate’s pay is processed.
+Salary Sacrifice and Post Tax deductions are entered via the Employee Deductions area of the Payroll Employee card and will be generated on a pay-by-pay basis when the candidate’s pay is processed.

-When the pays
-are calculated, the superannuation on cost transaction is generated within the pay journal based upon the transactions contained in the journal and if the candidate has any superannuation deductions, these are also generated at this during this process.
+When the pays are calculated, the superannuation on cost transaction is generated within the pay journal based upon the transactions contained in the journal and if the candidate has any superannuation deductions, these are also generated at this during this process.

-After the
-journal has been validated, posting the pay journal will update the General Ledger and Employee Ledger Entry tables and if a Job No. is specified against the on cost transaction, the Job Ledger Entry is also updated.
+After the journal has been validated, posting the pay journal will update the General Ledger and Employee Ledger Entry tables and if a Job No. is specified against the on cost transaction, the Job Ledger Entry is also updated.
 The General Ledger is updated with an expense and provisional transaction when the pays are posted and this is automatically re-adjusted when the superannuation is posted at the end of the month.

-The Calculate
-Monthly Superannuation report is designed to be processed at the end of each calendar month whereby a recalculation will occur to see if the candidate has met the SGC rules setup on the Payroll Setup card.
+The Calculate Monthly Superannuation report is designed to be processed at the end of each calendar month whereby a recalculation will occur to see if the candidate hasmet the SGC rules setup on the Payroll Setup card.
 The transactions are sourced from the Employee Ledger Entry table where the pays were previously posted to and if the candidate meets the requirements, a superannuation ledger entry will be generated with the employee’s nominated fund, otherwise a threshold transaction is generated and will be posted to the Employee Ledger Entry and General Ledgers as a “Threshold Adjustment”.

-When you have
-completed generating your superannuation ledger entries, the next step is to perform the “Calculate & Post Superannuation” function which will post any threshold adjustments to the General Ledger and if you’ve opted for Vendor integration, an Invoice transaction will post to the Vendor Ledger Entry.
+When you have completed generating your superannuation ledger entries, the next step is to perform the “Calculate & Post Superannuation” function which will post any threshold adjustments to the General Ledger and if you’ve opted for Vendor integration, an Invoice transaction will post to the Vendor Ledger Entry.

-2.
 Superannuation Processing

 2